ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /pmpartners/PartnerAPIKeyRequests
-This request will retrieve all the Partner API key to Policy Mappings requests.
+This API would be used for fetching all Partner API Key requests as received by partner manager

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/PartnerAPIKeyRequests</div>